Health Information Technology, A.S.

 The Health Information Technology (HIT) associate in science degree is a CAHIIM-accredited 70-credit hour online program with required professional practice experiences and proctored testing.

 Health Information (HI) professionals are highly trained in the latest management technology applications, so they understand the workflow process in healthcare provider organizations—from large hospital systems to private physician offices.
 They work with all healthcare providers and departments, to help ensure patient information is correct and to promote patient safety through best documentation practices.
 They may also work for insurance companies, consulting firms, government offices, pharmaceutical companies, nursing homes, law firms and colleges.
-By earning an associate degree in health information technology from the Santa Fe College's HIT program, students will have a bright future in the healthcare and business industry.

 Employment in health information technologists and medical registrars, revenue cycle management, and data analytics occupations is projected to grow 17 percent from 2021 to 2031, much faster than the average for all occupations, according to the Bureau of Labor Statistics.

-Upon completion of the program, students are eligible to take the American Health Information Management Association (AHIMA) Registered Health Information Technology (RHIT) National Certification exam, an AHIMA, or American Academy of Professional Coders (AAPC) coding certification exam, student decides, and when eligible, the AHIMA Certified Health Data Analyst (CHDA) National certification exam.
-HIM professionals work in a multitude of settings throughout the health care industry
+Upon completion of the program, students are eligible to take the American Health Information Management Association (AHIMA) Registered Health Information Technology (RHIT) National Certification exam, an AHIMA, or American Academy of Professional Coders (AAPC) coding certification exam (student decides).
+Other coding certification options are: Certified Coding Associate (CCA), Certified Coding Specialists (CCS), Certified Codin Specialist - Physician Based (CCS-P), Certified Professional Coder (CPC) and Certified Health Data Analyst (CHDA.)

 Accreditation